jdleesmiller/CarND-Path-Planning-Project/README.md

 1. Lightly weighted penalties for longitudinal and lateral jerk and acceleration, to encourage straighter trajectories, and lane centering and lane preference to keep the car in lane and incentivize quick lane changes.

-Profiling showed that ~75% of time was spent in collision detection when using a naive approach (compare positions at all timesteps), so we can try to improve that.
+Profiling showed that ~75% of time was spent in collision detection when using a naive approach (compare positions at all timesteps), so the collision detection step now calculates bounding boxes first and only does the detailed trajectory comparison for vehicles whose trajectory bounding boxes overlap.

 ## Planner